streetsidesoftware/cspell/docs/docs/case-sensitive.md

 **Note:** Not all dictionaries are currently case aware, so in those cases, lower case words are allowed.

-## Always Enable Case Sensitive Checking
+## Enable Case Sensitive Checking by Default

 **Note:** this might create a lot of false issues in code files.